narainsagar/narainsagar/README.md

 I am also a #Founder of @LecceTechCommunity community group, where I organise & host community tech meetups in Lecce, Italy.

-I also host a youtube talks [link to my playlist here](https://www.youtube.com/playlist?list=PLFld3mk5ceA491_BvFezzofF20BOtxBwI)
+I also host a youtube talks [check my playlist here](https://www.youtube.com/playlist?list=PLFld3mk5ceA491_BvFezzofF20BOtxBwI)

-You can read more about me on [narainsagar.com](http://narainsagar.com).
+You can read more about me on [narainsagar.com](http://narainsagar.com)

-You can read some of my old blogs posts [here](http://narainsagar.com/blog).
+You can read some of my old blogs posts [here](http://narainsagar.com/blog)

-Follow me on twitter [@narainsagar](https://twitter.com/narainsagar)

 ### Follow Me 👍